stemnetbenchmarks/social_story_and_cookbook_puzzles/README.md

 # Appendix 1: Suggested Curriculum Projects

+### Curriculum vs. Syllabus

+We can define an underlying curriculum (the content-map, the skills-tree(s), and basic materials and activities) that is broadly applicable (serving as a stable general curriculum), but individual implementations of this (as scheduled and evaluated syllabi) are likely to be diverse and tailored case-by-case.
+Specific class/student situations will have a significant influence on the details of each part of each specific lesson-project.

+#### Sources of Specific Variation:
+- Level(s) being targeted
+- Class size
+- Team-size
+- Each-class duration
+- Whole course duration
+- Class frequency
+- Tech resources
+- Assessment requirements
+- Other student/class/parent/teacher/school Needs & Goals (see disambiguation matrix https://github.com/lineality/needs_goals_assessment_disambiguation )

+#### Three General Curriculum Areas:
+1. Team Activity:
+- Adding cutups, etc
+- Looking at narrative
+- Looking at task-types and what makes situations different
+- Looking at team/project management
+- Looking at communication

+2. Studying Machine Activity:
+- Testing different levels of difficulty
+- Describing issues
+- Improving machine activity
+- Looking at project-state (project-object-state)

+3. Modifying Code:
+- Looking at model types and details (gguf)
+- Looking at language/techstack choice
+- adding features
+- Adding puzzle-world extensions
+- Adding GUI

 Here are some curriculum projects as ways to integrate this starting material into a course (or independent study).
 One role of the instructor or other support should be to help guide the scope of a prospective project, as project scope tends to be as eyes too large for the stomach.
 Some of these are narrower in scope (e.g. time/resources/skills needed) others are larger projects.
 Helping others to refine the scope of their ideas is a valuable assistance.

 1. Predict and test the overall (room-completion) success at different ~sizes of models and difficulty levels of rooms.
 [Easier Scope (only current notebook, minor planning, and api-key needed)]